-- 99. Collect and catalogue research undertaken in the Abrolhos marine environment and determine priorities for management-oriented research in the short, medium and long terms.
-(AIMAC) - 100.
-Develop mechanisms for encouraging research by outside bodies and individual researchers.
-(AIMAC) - 101.
-Promote management-oriented research into the natural values of Abrolhos waters.
-(AIMAC) - 102.
-Monitor the effects of increased usage of the islands to provide information which can be used to evaluate and improve management strategies.
-(FWA, CALM, WAM) - 103.
-Develop mechanisms which make all research findings readily available to the community.
-(AIMAC, FWA)
+- 95. Collect and catalogue research undertaken in the Abrolhos marine environment and determine priorities for management-oriented research in the short, medium and long terms.
+(AIMAC,FWA, WAM, MPRA) - 96.
+Encourage coordinated research by outside bodies and individual researchers.
+(AIMAC, FWA, WAM) - 97.
+Monitor the effects of increased usage of the Abrolhos Islands to provide information which can be used to evaluate and improve management strategies.
+(FWA, CALM, WAM) - 98.
+Make all research findings readily available to the community, where possible.
+(AIMAC, FWA, WAM, MPRA)

-104. Encourage management-oriented research on the marine environment of the Abrolhos Islands, including the waters around both inhabited and uninhabited islands.
-(AIMAC)
+99. Encourage management-oriented research on the marine environment of the Abrolhos Islands, including the waters around both inhabited and uninhabited islands.
+(AIMAC, FWA, WAM, MPRA)